 Italy's Berlusconi pledges protests over vote for president

-Electing the new head of state is the next big task for parliament, now split into three rival blocs after the election which left the centre-left in control of the lower house but short of a majority in the Senate and unable to govern.
+Electing the new head of state is the next big task for parliament, now split into three rival blocs after the election which left the center-left in control of the lower house but short of a majority in the Senate and unable to govern.

 The stalemate has caused mounting alarm across Europe and fears of a return to the financial market chaos which forced Berlusconi from power in 2011, with the Cyprus bank crisis underlining the fragility of confidence in the euro zone.